Skip to content Skip to footer

 Safety obligation: the employer remains liable even when working for a third-party customer

-An employee assigned to store deliveries, after receiving a medical opinion of fitness with reservations from the occupational physician (in particular the use of an electric forklift), was sent to sites that were not equipped, in disregard of these prescriptions.
+An employee assigned to store deliveries, who had received a medical opinion stating that he was fit to work with reservations (in particular the use of an electric forklift), was sent to sites that were not equipped, in disregard of these instructions.
 Placed on sick leave, then declared unfit, he was dismissed.
-The Court of Appeal dismissed his application for judicial termination, holding that the employer could not have known what equipment was available at its customers’ sites.
+The Court of Appeal rejected his request for judicial termination, ruling that the employer could not have known what equipment was available at its customers’ sites.

 The high court emphasizes that even recommendations formulated in the form of wishes are binding on the employer.
-In the absence of verification, the employer is in breach of his safety obligation, and dismissal for unfitness could be deemed without real and serious cause if it results from the employer’s misconduct.
+In the absence of verification, the employer is in breach of its safety obligation, and dismissal for unfitness may be deemed to be without real and serious cause if it is the result of misconduct on the part of the employer.

 References